-U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3 through 6 and the schedules of employers' net pension liability, changes in the employers' net pension liability, employers' contributions, investment returns, OPEB funding progress, and related notes on pages 32 through 35 be presented to supplement the basic financial statements.
+U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3 through 6 and the schedules of changes in the employers' net pension liability, employers' contributions, investment returns, changes in net OPEB liability and related ratios, MPERS' proportionate share of net OPEB liability, and related notes on pages 27 through 29 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.